Dan has been a homeowner for some 40 years and has nearly always done his own repair and improvement tasks. He is a licensed electrician.

-So you had a windstorm last night and found a few shingles in your yard - looking up you see that you need to replace some of your old asphalt roof shingles (asphalt is the normal shingle type used on most homes).
+So you had a windstorm last night and found a few shingles in your yard.
+Looking up, you see that you need to replace some of your old asphalt roof shingles (asphalt is the normal shingle type used on most homes).

-Not to worry—replacing shingles on your roof, repairing a little wind or tree limb damage is not a huge deal and is well within the home handyman's capabilities.
+Not to worry—replacing shingles on your roof, repairing a little wind or tree-limb damage is not a huge deal and is well within the home handyman's capabilities.
 It requires only a few tools, found in most homeowners tool kits, and a little time.

 Tools You'll Need

-- A razor knife (boxcutter) or other sharp knife may be necessary if the damaged shingle is on the edge of the roof.
+- A razor knife (boxcutter) or another sharp knife may be necessary if the damaged shingle is on the edge of the roof.

 - A ladder or other access will, of course, be necessary to get onto the roof.

-Removing the Damaged Shingles
+How to Remove the Old, Damaged Shingles

 - To do this, carefully insert the pry bar between the existing upper shingle still in good repair and the damaged one, working them apart.
 Take care here; it is quite easy to tear the shingle still in good repair, which will mean that it, too, must be replaced.

 - With the upper layer free, work the pry bar under the damaged shingle, prying upward until it is free of any nails or staples.
 Again, take considerable care not to damage good shingles during the process.
+Slide whatever is left of the damaged shingle out.

-- Slide whatever is left of the damaged shingle out.
-Drive protruding nails or staples into the roof until they are flush; you don't want them holding the new shingle higher than it should be.
+- Drive protruding nails or staples into the roof until they are flush; you don't want them holding the new shingle higher than it should be.
 These nails or staples could be removed rather than driving them flat; some of the shingles replaced on this job were up under the ridge cap and difficult to reach with a hammer and they were simply removed.

-- Drive two nails on each tab, or 6 nails per shingle.
+- Drive two nails on each tab, or six nails per shingle.
 The nails, if driven through that tar line, will hold both the new shingle and the one beneath it.

-- Allow the upper, rolled up, shingle to relax back into place, helping with a little hand pressure.
+- Allow the upper, rolled up shingle to relax back into place, helping with a little hand pressure.
 As shown in the photo, it is a good idea if possible to apply a little heat to help melt the tar and seal the new shingle to the older existing one underneath it.

 © 2011 Dan Harmon